5 Call center KPIs that boost your CSAT

-Calculating call center KPIs that are associated with CSAT, agent effectiveness, and efficiency should be the main objective of any call center seeking to optimize their performance.
+Calculating call center KPIs that are associated with CSAT, agent effectiveness, and efficiency should be the main objective of any call center seeking to optimize its performance.
 Here are five call center KPIs that help to serve better to your customers.

 FCR is another KPI that is directly related to CSAT and it is easy to see the reason.
-It is the percentage of calls that the agent completely addresses the customer’s needs without having to transfer, escalate, or call back.
+It is the percentage of calls in that the agent completely addresses the customer’s needs without having to transfer, escalate, or call back.
 Solving an issue on the first contact is so important, that is why FCR is the single most important KPI related to customer satisfaction.
 Therefore it is at the top of the list of call center KPIs to track over time.

-Call abandonment, or the percentage of callers who hang up before reaching an operator, is a common phenomenon in the contact centers and has a disturbing impact on customer retention.
+Call abandonment, or the percentage of callers who hang up before reaching an operator, is a common phenomenon in contact centers and has a disturbing impact on customer retention.
 Also, it has a large impact on the CSAT percentage.
 Even one blocked call is a missed opportunity to connect with the customer or prospect.
 This is a KPI that call centers should never ignore.
 Therefore call center leaders must keep track of this KPI and make sure that it remains low.

-No one wants to wait in a line for a long period.
+No one wants to wait in line for a long period.
 Thus, to ensure your customer’s wait time is within an acceptable range and CSAT is as well, you must keep track of the Average time in the queue.
 This KPI is calculated as the total time callers wait in call queues divided by the total number of calls answered by agents.
 It is a great pointer of whether or not your agents are providing customers with the service they aspire.

-Average Speed of Answer is evaluated as the average time it takes for calls to be answered in the contact center during a specific time.
+The average Speed of Answer is evaluated as the average time it takes for calls to be answered in the contact center during a specific time.
 Though, it doesn’t include the time that takes to navigate through the IVR.
 It is a call center KPI typically dedicated to measuring efficiency and the degree of accessibility to their customers.

 Average handle time is described as the elapsed time from when an agent answers the call until the customer hangs up.
-In the call center industry, it is the most commonly examined KPIs, as it is directly related to CSAT.
+In the call center industry, it is the most commonly examined KPI, as it is directly related to CSAT.

 67% of customers hang up the phone because they are frustrated they can’t talk to a real person.